I've been writing about foreign travel and European rock music online for over eight years.

 Formed in 2006, Zoey Van Goey is a musical trio that includes Matt Brennan, Michael John McCarthy and Kim Moore (later adding Adam Scott in 2010).

 The band's debut single, 'Foxtrot Vandals', was released in 2007 and the next year they released another single, "Sweethearts in Disguise".
 2008 proved to be busy for them as they played major Scottish festivals, such as T in the Park, Connect, Wickerman, Live at Loch Lomond and Rock Ness.

 Their debut album, 'The Cage Was Unlocked All Along', produced by Paul Savage of The Delgados, was self-released in 2009 before being re-released under the Chemikal Underground Records label.
 Their second album, 'Propeller Versus Wings', came out in 2011 and led to a support slot on the European tour of fellow Scots band Belle and Sebastian.

 The band broke up in 2012, but they left behind great songs with wonderful titles, such as 'You Told the Drunks I Knew Karate', 'We Don't Have That Kind of Bread', 'Foxtrot Vandals' and 'We All Hid in Basements'.

-I hope you agree that this list is a fine selection of new Scottish bands.
+I hope you agree that this list is a fine selection of Scottish bands.
 This list represents a delicious mixture of creativity, imagination, intelligence and that self-effacing quirkiness that has often been the hallmark of Scottish pop music.
-Modern Scottish music offers diversity and idiosyncrasy, offering a genuine variety of styles and sounds to cater to the sonic gourmet.
+Scottish music from the early 2000s offers diversity and idiosyncrasy, offering a genuine variety of styles and sounds to cater to the sonic gourmet.
 Keep watching the northern skies for more.